Mk1806/alx-system_engineering-devops/0x02-shell_redirections/README.md

  22. A script that displays all users and their home directories, sorted by users.
  23. A script that finds all empty files and directoriess in the current directory and all sub-directories.
  24. A script that lists all files with a .gif extension in the current directory and its sub-directories.
+ 25. A script that decodes acrostics that use the first letter of each line.